 - Avoid problem foods and beverages.
 Some foods increase the production of stomach acid and may relax the lower esophageal sphincter.
 Among the foods with this effect are caffeinated and carbonated drinks, chocolate, citrus foods and juices, vinegar-based dressings, onions, tomato-based foods, spicy foods and mint.

 - Limit or avoid alcohol.
 Drinking alcohol relaxes the lower esophageal sphincter and irritates the esophagus.

 - Lose excess weight.
 Heartburn and acid reflux are more likely to occur when excess weight puts added pressure on your stomach.

 - Raise your bed.
-Sleeping with your upper body raised four to six inches may help prevent reflux symptoms.
-Raising your bed with blocks or sleeping on a foam wedge is more effective than is using extra pillows.
+Sleeping with your upper body raised 4 to 6 inches (10 to 15 centimeters) may help prevent reflux symptoms.
+Raising the head of your bed with blocks or sleeping on a foam wedge is more effective than is using extra pillows.

 - Relax.
 When you're under stress, digestion slows, possibly worsening reflux symptoms.
 Relaxation techniques, such as deep breathing, meditation or yoga, may help.

 - Townsend CM, et al. Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. https://www.clinicalkey.com.
 Accessed Dec.
 2, 2014.